ruchit878/config-repo/Lab10/Lab10.md

 ## **Conclusion 🎉**
 You now:
-- Installed and ran Kafka.
+- Installed and ran Kafka on Windows.
 - Built a producer that sends events.
 - Built a consumer that reacts to those events.
 - Tested end-to-end event-driven messaging with Spring Cloud Stream.